Part 21: Button Circuits and Mechanical Bounce — What Real-World Signals Look Like

 17

-The duration of the bounce depends on the physical characteristics of the switch—cheap tactile switches might bounce for 10-15ms, while higher-quality ones might only bounce for 2-5ms.
-But almost no mechanical switch is completely bounce-free.
+The duration of the bounce depends on the physical characteristics of the switch—cheap tactile switches might bounce for 10-15ms, while high-quality ones might only bounce for 2-5ms.
+However, there is almost no such thing as a mechanical switch without bounce.

 Consequences of Not Handling It

-If the code doesn't handle bounce and simply reads the pin state in the main loop, what happens?
+If the code doesn't handle bounce and directly reads the pin state in the main loop, what happens?

-Assume the main loop executes once every 1ms (more than fast enough for a 72MHz STM32).
-During the 10ms bounce period of a button press, the CPU might sample a sequence like this:
+Assume the main loop executes every 1ms (more than enough time for a 72MHz STM32).
+During the 10ms bounce after pressing the button, the CPU might sample a sequence like this:

 采样: 1 1 0 1 0 0 1 0 0 0 0 0 0 0 ...